filipematias23/Bison-Fly/README.md

 <br />

 > Extracting data from all field images at once in a loop.
 The code below takes time to run.
-If you don't want to run it you can just **DOWNLOAD** the *'DataTotal.csv'* with extracted data on [HERE](https://drive.google.com/file/d/1_X1JE9JMd41PhgRGU56aHhHzvrAKD7mk/view?usp=sharing).
+If you don't want to run it you can just **DOWNLOAD** the *'DataTotal.csv'* with extracted data [HERE](https://drive.google.com/file/d/1t6ZHtbldBouJ675i8XJ1nMQm7ReFeaEd/view?usp=sharing).

 <br />